 You want to know what the other truth is?
 Nothing in life worth doing is easy.
 There are no get rich quick schemes and all the pills for all the ills have so many side effects.
 They cause more harm than good.

 If you want to set your children up for the best start at living a healthy life you will breastfeed them for as long as you can.
 You will stay steadfast.
 You will grind it out.
-You will fight for the one thing that is in your control, giving them as much breastmilk as you can.
+You will fight for the one thing that is under your control, giving them as much breastmilk as you can.

 It is ok if you hate it.